What’s the difference between OxiClean and bleach? Is one safer or more effective? Are there times when one is better to use than the other?

 Bleach (chlorine) is a chemical mixture of water and sodium hypochlorite — a solution formed when chlorine and sodium hydroxide react.
 However, the exact formula can vary by brand.

-OxiClean, also referred to as oxygen bleach or non-chlorine bleach, has several ingredients.
+OxiClean, also referred to as oxygen bleach or non-chlorine bleach, contains several ingredients.
 While inactive ingredients vary by product, the core makeup of the stain-removing powder is sodium percarbonate, sodium carbonate, surfactants, and polymer.

 Unlike chlorine-based bleach, oxygen bleach: